italofd/Xoblas-Editor/README.md

 #### server

-The FastAPI server is deployed in a Docker container at _Render_ alongside another separate project hosting the PostgreSQL database
+The FastAPI server is deployed in a Docker container inside a Droplet on _DigitalOcean_, this was necessary to use DinD (Docker inside Docker) pattern, alongside another separate project hosting the PostgreSQL database (on _Render_)

 ## Main Discussions